vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 First, a lot of my day job work involves coordination with others, including coworkers and customers.
 Different people work in different timezones.
+I'm in Berkeley, California and therefore follow Pacific Time.
 Starting my day early allows me effective coordination with colleagues on the East Coast of the United States as well as those on the West Coast who start their day early, deal with questions from customers in Europe, and also coordinate with a co-worker based in South Asia.
-The majority of my colleagues, though, work roughly 9 AM to 7 PM.
+The majority of my colleagues, though, work roughly 9 AM to 7 PM, and some of our customers in Japan benefit from my availability late in the evenings.
 Maintaining some level of availability throughout the day helps a lot.
 Cutting down on availability can lead to significant delays.

 For instance, if a colleague who works 11 AM to 7 PM asks me a question at 5 PM, replying immediately can unblock him for his